nextdaymedia/cmp/docs/NDMTAG-CUSTOM.md

 ## Decline consent
 When your popup implementation has both Accept and Decline for consent we need to add some extra code for the cmp to be used correctly.
-In the `window.ndmCmpConfig` we will add a extra option `gdprApplies`.
+In the `window.ndmCmpConfig` we will add an extra option `gdprApplies`.

 * The option will be `true` if the person accepts the popup / cmp.
 * The option will be `false` if the person declines the popup / cmp.